About the project

 The creation of audio and video recordings of candombe performances is another crucial aspect of this project, as the quality and quantity of data is critical to the type of analysis that will be conducted.
 In addition, these recordings have an inherent importance in documenting and preserving a culturally valuable tradition.

-We have been documenting candombe drumming for over 30 years, and our collection continues to grow.
-In addition to several field recordings of large groups, we currently have over 70 complete performances from 15 studio sessions, totaling over seven hours of audio.
-The groups range in size from three to nine drums, with over 60 players representing different generations and neighborhood styles.
+Between 2014 and 2022, we organized several recording sessions to document groups of tambor players representing the different neighborhood styles.
+The groups range in size from three to nine drummers, with over 50 players from different generations.
+The collection currently has over 40 complete performances, totaling over four hours of audio.
 Each performance is captured in both multitrack (one drum per track) and stereo audio, as well as video.
 Detailed information such as session date, location, performers, and equipment used is available for each recording, along with annotations of the metrical structure and timing onsets for each track.
 Some parts of the collection have been released as datasets for research purposes.